AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 # Composition of statements

-For a statement to be valid, its precondition must allow us by means of executing the said statement to reach the desired postconditon.
+For a statement to be valid, its precondition must allow us by means of executing the said statement to reach the desired postcondition.
 Now we would like to execute several statements one after another.
 Here the idea is that the postcondition of the first statement is compatible with the required precondition of the second statement and so on for the third statement.

-The inference rule that corresponds to this idea utilises the following Hoare triples:
+The inference rule that corresponds to this idea utilizes the following Hoare triples: